gabriele-andolina/my-enrolment-pal/README.md

    * First, set the Config Vars by adding the info located in the creds.json file in your repo (this was needed as the spreadsheet used by the app is hosted on my Google Drive).
 It is also necessary to set the PORT to 8000 to avoid issues with deployment.
    * Then, add the python and node.js buildpacks exactly in this order.
    * After finishing with the settings, click the "Deploy" button and and connect your GitHub repository to the Heroku app.
-   * Enable "Automatic Deploys" and hit the "Deploy Branch" button, which will start the deploying process.
+   * Enable "Automatic Deploys" and hit the "Deploy Branch" button, which will start the deployment process.
 When this has been completed, a message saying "Your app was succesfully deployed" will show, paired with a "View" button that leads to the app.

 ## 6. **Technologies Used**
 * Languages